* Dollar hits highest vs yen since July 27

 * Focus on Fed’s Sept 19-20 policy meeting

-LONDON, Sept 18 (Reuters) - The dollar hit an eight-week high against the yen on Monday, supported by a rise in U.S. Treasury yields, as traders eyed a Federal Reserve meeting starting the next day for clues on whether interest rates could rise again by year-end.
+NEW YORK, Sept 18 (Reuters) - The U.S. dollar rose to a more than seven-week high against the yen on Monday, supported by a rise in U.S. Treasury yields, as traders waited on an impending Federal Reserve meeting for clues on whether U.S. interest rates could rise again by year-end.

-Last week was the greenback’s best against the Japanese currency since November, up 2.8 percent, as a rise in U.S. yields bolstered its appeal and data showing a pick up in U.S. consumer prices helped rekindle expectations that the Fed could hike rates again in December.
+Last week was the greenback’s best against the yen since November, up 2.8 percent, as a rise in U.S. yields bolstered its appeal against the low-yielding yen and data showing a pick up in U.S. consumer prices helped kindle expectations that the Fed could hike rates again in December.